 Medically Reviewed By: Whitney White, MS. CMHC, NCC., LPC

-John B. Watson is an American psychologist who is best known for establishing the psychological school of Behaviorism.
+John B. Watson was an American psychologist who is best known for establishing the psychological school of Behaviorism.
 His theories, research, and work were influential to the field of psychology, and through that, he left his marks on the larger world.

 Childhood and Early Education

 John's father, an alcoholic, left his family when John was 13 to live with two other women.
 The family was left in poverty, and eventually, Emma had to sell the family farm.
 At that time, Watson and his mother, Emma Watson, moved to Greenville, South Carolina, where Emma felt John might see more success in life.
 Indeed, in Greenville, John was exposed to many different people and started to view the world with a psychologist's mindset.

 Advanced Education and Early Career

 Watson supported himself financially while in college and graduated with his master's degree at age 21.
 He accomplished this by changing his focus and putting forth great effort in his studies.

 Career In Psychology